rexarski/toolbox/README.md

 ### 🌏 Internet

-- Chrome as default browser for now.
+- [Arc](https://thebrowser.company/) as default browser for now.
+It's brilliant so far.

+And the holy trinity of Safari, Chrome, and Firefox.

 |                                                                                                          Plugin | [Chrome](https://www.google.com/chrome/) | [Firefox](https://www.mozilla.org/en-US/firefox/new/) | Safari |
 | --------------------------------------------------------------------------------------------------------------: | :--------------------------------------: | :---------------------------------------------------: | :----: |